Why you’ll love them: Copycat recipes like these are so much better than the store-bought versions and they aren’t difficult to make.

 - Scoop out about two tablespoons of the dough and roll into a ball.
 Flatten ball slightly and place on prepared baking sheet, about 9 per sheet.

-- Bake for 12-14 minutes or until just starting to barely brown around the edges.
-Cool 2-3 minutes on baking sheet before moving to a wire rack to cool completely.
+- Bake for 12 to 14 minutes or until just starting to barely brown around the edges.
+Cool 2 to 3 minutes on baking sheet before moving to a wire rack to cool completely.

 - When ready to frost, using a hand mixer or stand mixer, in medium sized bowl, whip together butter, powdered sugar, vanilla extract and milk.
 If frosting seems too thick, add more milk, 1 teaspoon at a time.
 If frosting seems too thin, add powdered sugar.

 - Spread over cooled cookies and immediately add sprinkles.
 Let frosting harden before storing in an airtight container.
-Makes 18-20 large cookies, depending on size.
+Makes 18 to 20 large cookies, depending on size.